stephenhaunts/ProfanityDetector/README.md

 # ProfanityDetector

-This is a C# (.NET Standard 2.0) library for detecting profanities within a text string.
-The profanity list was compiled from lists on the compiled from the internet that are allegedly used by social media sites for detecting profanities.
-This is useful if you want to detect anything naught in somee text and have those words reported.
+This is a C# (.NET Standard 2.1) library for detecting profanities within a text string.
+The profanity list was compiled from lists from the internet that are allegedly used by social media sites for detecting profanities.
+This is useful if you want to detect anything naughty in some text and have those words reported.

-The profanity list contains swearing, sexual acts, ratial slurs, sexist slurs and anything else that you can imagine.
+_*The profanity list contains swearing, sexual acts, ratial slurs, sexist slurs and anything else that you can imagine.*_

-If you are easily offended, then DO NOT open the file called ProfanityList.cs
+_*If you are easily offended, then DO NOT open the file called ProfanityList.cs*_

 In this readme I will cover the following: